-My PhD research is funded by a 4-year full studentship from the UK Economic and Social Research Council.
+I am a final-year PhD student in Industrial Relations at Warwick Business School, University of Warwick, where I am affiliated to the Industrial Relations Research Unit (IRRU).
+My PhD has been funded by a 4-year full studentship from the UK Economic and Social Research Council.

-Italian by origin, I graduated with a BA in Politics and Development Studies from SOAS, University of London in 2011, and with an MSc in Comparative Social Policy from the University of Oxford in 2013.
-Prior to commencing my doctoral studies, I worked as a research trainee at the European Foundation for the Improvement of Living and Working Conditions (Eurofound) in Dublin, Ireland and as a Research Fellow at the Institute for Employment Studies (IES) in Brighton, UK, where I conducted research on working conditions, industrial relations, labour market and skills policy in the UK and the EU.
-During my PhD, I have held visiting positions in Italy (at the Department of Social and Political Studies of the University of Milan), Portugal (at the Centre for Sociological Studies and Research (CIES) of ISCTE-IUL, Lisbon) and Ireland (at the Smurfit Graduate School of Business, University College Dublin).
+Prior to my PhD, I worked as a research trainee at the European Foundation for the Improvement of Living and Working Conditions (Eurofound) in Dublin (Ireland); and as a Research Fellow at the Institute for Employment Studies (IES) in Brighton, UK, where I authored several publications on working conditions, industrial relations, labour market and skills policy in the UK and the EU.
+During my PhD, I have held visiting positions in Italy (at the Department of Social and Political Studies of the University of Milan), Portugal (at the Centre for Sociological Studies and Research (CIES) of ISCTE-IUL, Lisbon) and Ireland (at the Smurfit Graduate School of Business, University College Dublin); and worked as an external collaborator on several research projects in industrial relations and comparative political economy.

 In my free time, I like to write and comment on current affairs and all labour-related issues - in the UK, Italy and beyond.